Azure-Samples/virtual-machines-scheduled-events-discover-endpoint-for-non-vnet-vm/python/README.md

 # Overview

 There are a total of 2 scripts:
-1. Discovery.py ñ This contains the core logic and is the entry point
+1. Discovery.py ‚Äì This contains the core logic and is the entry point
-2. Util.py ñ This contains a bunch of utility/helper functions
+2. Util.py ‚Äì This contains a bunch of utility/helper functions

 ## How does endpoint discovery work?

-* The mechanism to discover the CloudControl IP address is to resend a DHCP request.
+The mechanism to discover the CloudControl IP address is to resend a DHCP request.
 In the centralized DHCP service, the response is customized by carrying the CloudControl IP address inside the DHCP response option 245.
 The endpoint discovery script uses the same mechanism to determine the CloudControl IP address.
 Once the IP address is obtained, it is made available as part of the environment variable both in Windows and Linux worlds.